 The Legend: Unknowing tourists are drugged, carved up, and robbed of their healthy organs.
 Upon coming to, they find themselves packed in ice in bathtubs with notes that read: “If you want to live, go to the hospital immediately.”

 The Truth: In 1997, a chain-letter email hoax went viral.
 The bulk of the message described the misdeeds of a highly organized gang operating in various U.S. cities, who were supposedly drugging business men on work trips, extracting their organs, and then selling them for profit on the organ transplant black market.
 Though the National Kidney Foundation has proven that story to be nonsense, organ thieving is no joke.
-In fact, from 2008 centers on three Indian men who were lured to a hospital outside Delhi with the promise of work opportunities.
+In fact, this ABC News report from 2008 centers on three Indian men who were lured to a hospital outside Delhi with the promise of work opportunities.
 The men were then held at gunpoint and anesthetized.
 They awoke to excruciating pain, gigantic scars … and fewer organs.

 2. Hotel Hell